jpower123/ChatGPTBoard/README.md

 # ChatGPTBoard
 Python script to use ChatGPT on a raspberry pi 400 whilst emulating a keyboard.

+See usage intrustions for more information on what this actually does.

 # NOTICE
 I am a novice programmer and am just learning the basics of python and the raspberry pi in general.
 Expect things not to work, and if there is an issue, I will do what I can but it may not work out, and I am sorry.
 If you are able to contribute to this project, that would be great, however it was mostly a proof of concept and challenge for myself.
 This project may never be updated, however only time will tell.